 A court order specifies the powers of the parenting coordinator.
-This keeps parents out of court and avoids having the struggle between the parents continue in court, making the judge a “super parent.”
+This avoids having the struggle between the parents continue in court, making the judge a “super parent.”
 Generally, the parents use the services of the parenting coordinator on an as-needed basis and share the cost.
-They have direct access to the parenting coordinator and can call to get a timely response to a problem rather than having to file a petition and wait for a hearing date.
+They have direct access to the parenting coordinator and can call to get a timely response to a problem rather than having to file a court petition and wait for a hearing date.

 A parenting coordinator is often less expensive and more private than a long court battle.
 Over time, parents may learn more effective techniques for communicating with each other about children’s issues.